craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Entry Description: GME-XXX is to be stored within Vault 1's Warm Storage Sector at least 500' away from any other TL-O cells in a 20'x30'x15' lead storage container which itself is stored with a 30'x40'x20' darksteel storage container.
 This cell is to be stationed by a rotating 2-hour guard of at least 2 personnel at a time.
 Stationed personnel may spend participate in no more than 3 shifts in a 24-hour period.

-	GME-XXX is a complicated system of mythril tanks, pressigen tubes, and lead casings that - when properly fueled by a mixture of water and oil within cycling through the tanks and ///REDACTED/// within the casings - produces a heat consistent with Alchemical Thermite for as long as GME-XXX remains fueled.
+	GME-XXX is a complicated system of mythril tanks, pressigen tubes, and lead casings that - when properly fueled by a mixture of water and oil cycling through the tanks and ///REDACTED/// within the casings - produces a heat consistent with Alchemical Thermite for as long as GME-XXX remains fueled.

 	As a result of experiments conducted with GME-XXX, potential means of translating this heat into labor have been discovered, and are described in more detail alongside relavent diagrams and schematics in Experiment Log XXX-3 through -22.
 ```